biona001/GhostKnockoffGWAS/docs/src/man/solveblocks.md

 ## A note on run-time

-Because VCF files text files, it is inherently slow to read, even if it is indexed.
+Because VCF files are plain text files, it is inherently slow to read even if it is indexed.
 Thus, we *strongly recommend* one to split the input VCF file by chromosomes, and possibly into smaller chunks, before running `solveblock`.
 For optimal performance, it is best to filter the VCF file down to records between `start_bp` and `end_bp` (e.g. with `bcftools`) before running `solveblock`.